rackerlabs/support-how-to/content/rackspace-monitoring/troubleshooting-alarms.md

 ---
-permalink: troubleshooting-alarms/
+permalink: troubleshooting-alerts/
 audit_date:
-title: Troubleshooting Alarms
+title: Troubleshooting alerts
 type: article
 created_date: '2012-09-04'
 created_by: Susan Million
-last_modified_date: '2016-01-22'
+last_modified_date: '2016-10-28'
-last_modified_by: Constanze Kratel
+last_modified_by: Nate Archer
 product: Rackspace Monitoring
 product_url: rackspace-monitoring
 ---

-When a monitoring check reaches or passes a specific threshold or value, an alarm is triggered and you'll receive a Warning or Critical email notification for the monitored resource.
+When a monitoring check reaches or passes a specific threshold or value, an alert is triggered and you'll receive a Warning or Critical email notification for the monitored resource.
 This article describes some simple troubleshooting steps that can help you diagnose the problem.

 ### Ping checks

 Ping checks typically monitor a server.
-If your ping check alarm is triggered, you should immediately try to contact your server using the **ping** command.
+If your ping check alert is triggered, you should immediately try to contact your server using the **ping** command.